Aliona83/game-hangman/README.md

   * I did as new to python have many syntax errors as wells as indent errors and white space errors.
   * Some funtion didn't work as they will build wrong.
-  * All bugs(they are listed below in testing) have been fixed.
+  * A lot of bugs were found during testing  the game (they are listed below in testing) they all have been fixed.
   * PEP8  Python Validator all errors are fixed.

 ## Testing
    Expected